brimoe/Portfolio/README.md

 # Welcome to my Portfolio! (◕‿◕✿)

 ## About Me:
 Hi, My name is Briana Moses.
-I am a recent college graduate with a B.A. in psychology.
-After taking a statistics analytics course as an elective during my last semester of university, I became captivated by the numerous things one can do with just analyzing data.
-Thus completing my undergrad degree during COVID-19, I used quarantine as self-motivation to enhance my technical and analytical skills to pursue a career as a data analyst.
+I am a graduate student pursuing an M.S. in Data Science.
+After taking a statistics analytics elective during my last semester during my undergrad, I became captivated by the numerous things one can do with just analyzing data.
+Thus, after completing my B.A. degree, I created a portfolio to show my progress in enhancing my practical knowledge in the data science and analytics sector.

-📧 : bmoses98@outlook.com

-📇 : www.linkedin.com/in/brianamoses

 ___